larshp/abapOpenChecks/README.md

 - TRY without CATCH
 - all branches of IF/CASE ends with same code
 - clear directly after definition of local variable
+- no DATA definitions in MODULE
+- comments on single lines starting with " that can be replaced with *

 Common static class to ensure good performance